MedKhem/grobid-dictionaries/README.md

 GROBID-Dictionaries takes as input a file in PDF or ALTO formats.
 Each model of the aforementioned components generates a TEI P5-encoded hierarchy of the different recognised text structures at that specific cascading level.
 The final serialised output is in-line with new version of LMF (Romary et al. 2019) and the TEI-Lex-0 initiative (Romary and Tasovac 2019).

-##Demo
+## Demo

 The most recent version of the system is available [online](https://traces1.inria.fr/grobid-dictionaries/).
-The models of this version are trained with [5 different dictionaries](https://github.com/MedKhem/grobid-dictionaries_data/tree/master/Raw_Documents) that you can download and parse with GROBID-Dictionaries.
+The models of this version are trained with [samples](https://github.com/MedKhem/grobid-dictionaries_data/tree/master/Training_Data%26Evaluation) from [5 different dictionaries](https://github.com/MedKhem/grobid-dictionaries_data/tree/master/Raw_Documents) that you can download and parse with GROBID-Dictionaries.

 ## Docker Use